 NBA Jam is the 1993 basketball smash hit that further established Midway’s aptitude for arcade action.
 Score three shots in a row and the digitised voice of Tim Kitzrow yells “He’s on fire!”, with your now powered-up player leaving behind a trail of flames.

-These three simple words — now easily interchangeable with “She’s on fire!” — proved culturally significant.
+These three simple words — interchangeable with “She’s on fire!” — proved culturally significant.
 Future sports games like NHL Hitz and Deathrow lifted the concept, as well as the verbiage, to carry on the infectious legacy of a good old fashioned scoring run.